 Jan.
 24, 2022: Gov. Charlie Baker reiterates his willingness to sign off on a bill to legalize sports betting should the House and Senate pass a measure before the legislative session comes to a close.

 Nov.
-18, 2021: DraftKings and the Boston Bruins announced a multi-faceted partnership, whereby the Boston-based sports betting operator will become the club's official daily fantasy sports partner and eventual sports betting partner, should Massachusetts legalize.
+18, 2021: DraftKings and the Boston Bruins announce a multi-faceted partnership whereby the Boston-based sports betting operator will become the club's official daily fantasy sports partner and eventual sports betting partner should Massachusetts legalize it.

 October 2021: Sen. Eric Lesser relays that the Senate has not yet come to a consensus on the topic of sports betting, despite declaring three months prior that his chamber was prepared to approve legislation that would legalize the practice.
 His version of the bill (S 269) remains under active consideration by the Senate Ways and Means Committee.

-July 2021: The Massachusetts House approves a bill (HB 3993) via an overwhelming 156-3 vote that would legalize sports betting in the state.
+July 2021: The Massachusetts House approves a bill (HB 3993) via an overwhelming 156-3 vote that would legalize sports betting in Massachusetts.